 Coordinator, Girls Human Rights Academy

-NETWORKING - Connect with new acquaintances and discuss the morning's sessions!
+LUNCH BREAK - Connect with new acquaintances and discuss the morning's sessions!
+(Please note that lunch will not be provided).

 PLENARY SESSION 2: Essential Skills and Pathways